hendriklant-creator/techBasics1_Hendrik_Lantin/README.md

 # techBasics1_Hendrik_Lantin
 # This is my repo for TechBasics 1
 ##### *"I will put in an above amount of generally productive and good effort"*
-### to learn coding enough to make a retro and cool website (in th foreseeable future)
+### to learn coding enough to make a retro and cool website (in the foreseeable future)

        .-""-.
       /-.{}  \